 Moscrop took the pretournament favourite to a tiebreak following games of 25-22, 22-25, 27-25, 2325, before falling 15-12.

-Grade 11 power Jerome Cross was named a first-team tournament all-star.
-Zach Or was also named to the all-tournament second team, while Moscrop senior Marcus Jung was named the most outstanding libero.
+Grade 11 power Jerome Cross was a dominant force for the Panthers and was named a first team tournament all-star.
+Cross and second-team all-star setter Zach Or kept opposing teams on their toes with powerful jump serves.
+Moscrop senior Marcus Jung was named the most outstanding libero.

 The Panthers were also singled out as the most sportsmanlike team.

 "We're really proud of the boys, and more importantly, how much respect the team gained," said Moscrop co-coach Ed Chin.
 "The Oak Bay coaches ... said to us after our match ... about how much they respected our team because even though we weren't playing very well against Oak Bay, all our boys still had smiles on their faces when the match was going on, just enjoying the moment. ...
 We felt really good about that."

 Moscrop won its pool in the tournament power rankings, which groups teams together based on their respective ratings in provincial polls.

 The No. 6-seeded Panthers defeated Mt.
 Boucherie in straight sets and Penticton 2-1 before upsetting No. 5-ranked Delta 25-16, 13-25, 15-7 in pool play.

 Moscrop then took care of North Peace in a four-setter in the championship round to move into the quarter-finals against highly-ranked Earl Marriott.

 "My goal was to earn some respect," Moscrop co-coach Kim Or said of the match versus Marriott.